“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 The thought “I don’t want to eat healthy” will win every time.

 When you want to eat better, eating better better be appealing.
-You don’t need to settle but you will need to experiment.
+You don’t need to settle, but you will need to experiment.
 There may be meals that fall flat, but there will surely be some greatest hits.

 There are a ton of resources available online to coach you through healthy and easy cooking.
 Simply Google your favorite meal + healthy + easy.
 Pizza, burgers, fries, tacos, chicken nuggets, you name it.
 There are recipes out there to suit your tastes–even if you don’t like healthy food.